MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 At the foot of the pedestal of the monument an urn with soil from places important to the history of Poland was placed, including: the sites of battles during the Kosciuszko, November and January Uprisings, places associated with the life and work of Pilsudski (including Zulow, Lithuania, where he was born), Westerplatte, Katyn, Charkow, Miednoje, Monte Cassino, the quarters of the Warsaw insurgents and the Smolensk crash site.

-The monument was created on the initiative of the Civic Committee for the Construction of the Monument to Marshal Józef Piłsudski in Kielce, established in 2008.
-The association has acquired approx. 450 thousand.
-PLN for this purpose through public collections and sale of donations.
-The initiative was supported by the inhabitants of Kielce, local entrepreneurs and public institutions.
-Committee chairman Janusz Koza said that Marshal Piłsudski returned today to "his city", where - as he often repeated in his memoirs - "everything began". – We want to assure you that today we listen to the Marshal's voice just as our ancestors did in 1914.
-This voice captivated and still captivates new generations, gave hope, strength, faith in victory (…) – said Koza.
+The monument was created on the initiative of the Civic Committee for the Construction of the Monument of Marshal Józef Piłsudski in Kielce.
+The Association raised about 450 thousand zlotys for this purpose through public collections and the sale of bricks.
+The initiative was supported by Kielce inhabitants, local entrepreneurs and public institutions.
+Chairman of the committee Janusz Koza said that Marshal Pilsudski returned today to "his city" where - as he often said in his memoirs - "everything began". - We want to ensure that today we listen to the Marshal's voice just as our ancestors did in 1914.
+This voice captivated and still captivates new generations, gave hope, strength, faith in victory (...)- said Koza.

 A company called "Kadrówka", which consisted of 160 soldiers from units of the Riflemen's Association and Riflemen's Squads subordinate to Jozef Pilsudski, set out from Krakow to the lands of the Russian partition on the night of August 5-6, 1914.
 Although the march of the Cadre Company was a small episode in military terms, according to historians, it had a political significance, marking the existence of the "Polish cause" since the beginning of WWI.